memri/pod/docs/Plugins.md

 * `ClientAuth` will never be *really* passed to the Plugin, but during tests, you can just use this auth because you have access to the (fake/test) `database_key` anyway.
-* `PluginAuth` will actually be passed to the Plugin at in a real system, but it is impossible to emulate it because the Pod keeps relevant encryption keys in-memory, generates then on startup and intentionally loses them on restart (for security reasons).
+* `PluginAuth` will actually be passed to the Plugin in a real system, but it is impossible to emulate it because the Pod keeps relevant encryption keys in-memory, generates then on startup and intentionally loses them on restart (for security reasons).
   In short, you cannot emulate `PluginAuth`, you can only call `Pod` to generate this Auth for you.